fengyibo/webtracemonitor/README.md

 .NET programmers can use the System Diagnostics Trace Listener that effectively wraps the REST API.

-The _WebTraceMonitor.SystemDiagnosticsTraceListener.dll_ might be obtained by downloading and building the solution.
+The _WebTraceMonitor.SystemDiagnosticsTraceListener.dll_ can be downloaded from [here].

 To use it in your own project, reference the dll and add the following configuration to your app.config / web.config: